 Rules of the Game

-- A player may only play for ONE team, regardless if it they are in separate leagues.
+- A player may only play for ONE team, regardless if they are in separate leagues.

-- Teams may add players to their roster up until the end of their second game of the season.
+- Teams may add players to their roster for the duration of league play, but no additions can be made after their first tournament game.

 - However, that player must not have played for another team during the same season.